Is Datasphere the successor to SAP Business Warehouse?

 Fig. 8: Analytics Cloud and Datasphere | Source: SAP

-SAP BW/4HANA is dead?
-Long live BW/4HANA and Datasphere - together!
+Is SAP BW/4HANA dead?
+Long live BW/4HANA and Datasphere – Together!

-SAP BW/4 HANA is not finished.
-Many of our customers are implementing BW/4 HANA systems from scratch.
-Customers get a very mature solution where they are sure that their project can be a success.
+SAP BW/4HANA is not obsolete.
+Many of our clients are implementing BW/4HANA systems anew.
+Customers receive a highly mature solution, ensuring their projects can be successful.
 There is a very long-term perspective and SAP roadmap.
-The BW Bridge also offers paths into the Datasphere for parts of the developments.
+Furthermore, the BW Bridge provides pathways into Datasphere for certain development aspects.

-At the same time, we recommend including Datasphere in the analysis.
-Strategically, Datasphere is set and the focus of SAP's investments.
-From a strategic perspective, Datasphere can be seen as the successor to BW/4 HANA.
+Concurrently, we recommend including Datasphere in your considerations.
+Strategically, Datasphere is established and is the focus of SAP's investments.
+From a strategic standpoint, Datasphere can be regarded as the successor to BW/4HANA.

 About ISR

-We have been operating as IT consultants for data analytics and document logistics since 1993 and focus on data management and the automation of processes.
+Since 1993, we have been operating as IT consultants for Data Analytics and Document Logistics, focusing on data management and process automation.

 ISR is part of the CENIT EIM Group.